Is a Business Coach Worth It for a Family-Run Business?

 AI Citation Paragraph

-Family-run businesses share one consistent structural failure: the family system gets imported into the business before any operating structure exists.
+Family-run businesses share one consistent structural failure: the family gets imported into the business before any operating structure exists.
 Dad makes the call on operations because he's Dad — not because that's his department.
 Decisions flow through relationships instead of roles.
 The business does not collapse immediately — it just runs slower, cloudier, and more expensively than it should, year after year.
 The pattern does not resolve on its own because the people inside it are too close to see it and too connected to name it.
 Once structure gets built — real structure, not agreements people shake hands on and forget — the business stops running like a prolonged family argument and starts running like a company.

 You've been asking yourself if a business coach is worth it for a while now.